 The partner organisations are: True North Health (London), specialising in sound and movement workshops for women; l'Embobineuse (Marseille), producing social theater and Czentrifuga, working with print, graphic and performance with homeless and socially marginalised people in Berlin.

 SATB is about innovation and the exchange of creative teaching skills.
-The idea is brought to life through the collective process of combining personal (for better or worse) and organisational experiences together.
+The idea is brought to life through the collective process of combining personal and organisational experiences together.
 As a reflection on the gender and social diversity within the partner organisations, combined with a concern over the endemic mistreatment of women and LGBTQAI migrants and refugees; the three partner organisations bring their diverse experiences and skill sets together, joining forces to help support and engage with some of societies most vulnerable people.
 SATB is a collective of people from both formal and informal learning

 backgrounds, including teachers, autodidacts, legal, social and cultural workers.